Next Start

 • Aerospace

 A welder’s primary task is to join or repair components after determining what welding method is best suited for the project.
-Planning layouts and procedures, as well as reading blueprints, are also common practices before starting a job.
+Planning layouts and procedures and reading blueprints are also common practices before starting a job.

 A welder repairs a pipeline.